nasa-gibs/onearth/src/modules/time_service/utils/README.md

   -s START_DATE, --start_date START_DATE
                         Only dates that take place after this value will be considered while calculating periods -e END_DATE, --end_date END_DATE
-                        Only dates that take place before this value will be considered while calculating periods -k, --keep_existing_periods
+                        Only dates that take place before this value will be considered while calculating periods.
+If there is only one date that meets this criteria, then the duration in the generated period will match that of the duration between the single date and the specified end date.
+  -k, --keep_existing_periods
                         Don't delete existing periods at :periods before adding the newly calculated periods.
 Note that this can lead to overlapping periods.
 Most useful when using --start_datetime and --end_datetime.
   -f, --find_smallest_interval
                         Force the script to calculate the interval for each period based on the smallest interval between any two dates.
                         For performance reasons, the script would otherwise only do this if the intervals between the first and second dates and second and third dates differ.
   -p PORT, --port PORT  redis port for database
   -r REDIS_URI, --redis_uri REDIS_URI
                         URI for the Redis database